Gigliomaniac/AAS-Capstone/README.md

 5. After a defined period, lab resources are destroyed and cleaned up.

 ## Getting Started
 > ⚠️ **Note:** This is a proof-of-concept project, not production-ready.
 It was created for academic demonstration and portfolio purposes.
+Many and more items are in need of refinement to function at the level imagined.

 ### Prerequisites
 - AWS account (Free Tier or sandbox recommended)